-Many of theses areas would have paving and/or decking which can be installed on pedestals and rail systems, which are designed to take up the various levels, and works well.
-The end result is achieved, that of a level area.
-But what if we need planting areas for trees, shrubs, etc where you have the bulk and weight of soil?
-Lifting these areas to deck level means less depth of soil, so reducing your options of planting, and the issue of point loading raises its head?
-Can we successfully have raised planter edging on these challenging roof tops?
+But what if we need planting areas for trees, shrubs, etc. where you have the bulk and weight of soil?
+Lifting these areas to deck level means the issue of point loading rises to a head.
+Can we successfully have raised planter edging on these challenging rooftops?

 This option shows suitable aggregate infill, laid to take up the variations in the structural slab providing a level plain.
-This is a simple yet clever method of dealing with falls whilst reducing fire risk and spread through limiting the size of the void between paving and substrate.
-Type of aggregate is project specific.
+This is a simple yet clever method of dealing with falls, as it also limits fire risk by mitigating the void underneath the raised floor.
+The type of aggregate is project-specific.

-This is where the Velox system takes up the variations in the structural slab whilst maintaining a top edge parallel to FFL.
-Whilst this option offers a simplified on site process, additional time is required during the design process.
+This is where the planter system takes up the variations in the structural slab whilst maintaining a top edge parallel to FFL.
+Whilst this option offers a simplified on-site process, additional time is required during the design process.

-As we know, not all roof slabs are design and constructed as a single plane; where required BS6229 has recommendations for structural slabs to be laid to a fall.
-Also, roof/podium slab can often have multi-levels due to requirements on the level below.
+As we know, not all roof slabs are designed and constructed as a single plane.
+Also, the roof/podium slab can often have multi-levels due to requirements on the level below.